The Dive

-The Economy of Brazil - Industry & Market Trends in 2023
+The Economy of Brazil in 2023 - Industry & Market Trends

-Last Updated: May 2, 2023
+Last Updated: October 30, 2023

 bra

-What is The Overall Outlook in Brazil?
+What is The Overall Outlook in Brazil ?

 Brazil is the largest country in South America, with a population of over 214 million, making it the fifth largest in terms of area and the sixth largest in terms of population in the world.
 Brazil has a diverse landscape, and its lush forested areas are famous, including the Amazon rainforest in the north, which is the largest in the world, with the country possessing about 60% of the Amazon.
 However, in recent years, these forests are gradually shrinking.
 According to data from the Brazilian National Institute of Space Research, as of two months before 2022, the area of deforestation in the Amazon region had reached 430 square kilometers, more than double the average level of the past decade.